Stenka Razin: Departure from the Don

 In 1667, Razin gathered a small group of Cossacks and left the Don for an expedition in the Caspian Sea.
 He aimed to set up a base in Yaitsk (now known as Oral, located in Kazakhstan on the Ural River) and plunder villages from there.
 However, Moscow learned of Razin's plans and attempted to stop him.
 As Razin traveled down the Volga River to Tsaritsyn, the voivodes of Astrakhan warned Andrei Unkovsky (the voivode or governor of Tsaritsyn) of Razin's arrival and recommended that he not allow the Cossacks to enter the town.

 Unkovsky attempted to negotiate with Razin, but Razin threatened to set fire to Tsaritsyn if Unkovsky interfered.
 When he encountered a group of political prisoners being transported by the tsar's representatives on his way from the Don to the Volga, Razin reportedly said, "I shall not force you to join me, but whoever chooses to come with me will be a free Cossack.
 I have come to fight only the boyars and the wealthy lords.
-As for the poor and plain folk, I shall treat them as brothers."
+As for the poor and common folk, I shall treat them as brothers."

 When Razin sailed by Tsartisyn, Unkovsky did not attack (possibly either because he felt that Razin posed a threat or because the guards of Tsaritsyn sympathized with Razin's Cossacks).
 This incident gave Razin the reputation of an "invincible warrior endowed with supernatural powers."
 He continued his travels down the Volga and into the Caspian Sea, defeating several detachments of streltsy, or musketeers.
 In July 1667, Razin captured Yaitsk by disguising himself and some of his companions as pilgrims to pray at the cathedral.
 Once inside Yaitsk, they opened the gates for the rest of the troops to enter and occupy the city.
 The opposition sent to fight Razin felt reluctant to do so because they sympathized with the Cossacks.

 In the spring of 1668, Razin led the majority of his men down the Yaik River (also known as the Ural River) while a small portion stayed behind to guard Yaitsk.
 However, the government defeated Razin's men in Yaitsk and Razin lost his base there.